You are here

 As a graduate with the Queensland Audit Office, you'll be helping to improve public services for Queenslanders.

-We provide unique insights on how the state's public service is performing, as well as recommendations on how it can improve.
-You'll obtain a deep understanding of government service delivery across a range of sectors including resources, water and energy, health, justice and community services, education, and local government.
-Our mandate gives us unrestricted access to the materials and data we need across the entire public sector.
+We provide unique insights on how the state's public sector and local governments are performing, as well as recommendations on how it can improve and opportunities for best practice.
+You'll work across various areas of the business and gain a deep understanding of government service delivery.
+Our mandate and our independence give us access to the materials and data we need across the entire public sector.
 You will find no better experience and variety to develop your career.

 You will use your analytical and accounting skills to deliver financial and performance audits, investigations into fraud, waste, or mismanagement, and advice to parliament.
-We are a customer service-focused organisation with over 500 clients.
 Your people skills will see you build rapport, share information, and solve problems with our wide range of clients and stakeholders, such as state public sector staff, local governments, parliamentarians, professional service companies, contractors, audit industry, and more.

-We value our graduate program, investing in it to ensure that our graduates receive world-class training.
+We value our graduate program, investing in it to ensure that our graduates receive superior training and hands-on experience.
 We are proud to give our graduate accountants the opportunity to become professional auditors.
-A QAO graduate position is the first step toward a challenging and rewarding professional services career.
+A QAO graduate position is the first step toward a challenging and rewarding career.

 Read about our recent graduates